Moody's changes India's power sector outlook from negative to stable

-New Delhi, Feb 8 (IANS) Moody's Investors Service has changed India's power sector outlook from negative to stable on generation growth.
+New Delhi: Moody's Investors Service has changed India's power sector outlook from negative to stable on generation growth.

 Accordingly, on February 6, India's Central Electricity Authority reported a 3.1 per cent year-on-year growth for the country's power generation in January, the fifth consecutive month of power generation growth after six months of decline driven by coronavirus pandemic.